 How CRES works

-Completed in late summer of 2014, the CRES is made up of three main components: the Theresa Street Wastewater Treatment Facility (TSWTF) Pump Station, the Heat Exchanger Pump Facility and campus distribution system.
+Completed in late summer of 2014, the CRES is made up of three main components: the Theresa Street Wastewater Treatment Facility (TSWTF) Pumping Station, the Heat Exchanger Pump Facility, and the campus distribution system.

-The TSWTF Pump Station is located by the effluent (wastewater) discharge outlet near the Salt Creek.
-Its multiple pumps partially divert the effluent to the Heat Exchanger Pump Facility in a self-contained water loop.
+The TSWTF Pumping Station is located by the effluent (wastewater) discharge outlet near the Salt Creek.
+There, multiple pumps partially divert treated effluent to the Heat Exchanger Pump Facility within a self-contained water loop.
+Once the BTU energy has been exchanged with the campus loop, the effluent is then returned to the same flow path it originated from at the TSWTF.
+The flow through the CRES system is modulated for maximum efficiency based on the thermal needs of Innovation Campus.

 TSWTF Pump Station